 How many pens does your pen jar have in it?

 Whether you have let your collection of personal items get out of hand and need to sell your home or are helping a friend or family member in this situation, we want to share some tips on selling a hoarder’s home.
 Selling such a home has its own set of unique challenges.
 As a local home-buying company owned and operated in OKC, we’ve bought our fair share of properties that were owned or occupied by hoarders.
+We know how to make the process of selling a hoarder’s home as easy, painless, and fair as it can be.

 If you would like to skip the tips and get to selling your house…here is how you can sell your house fast and here are some testimonials from people we’ve bought houses from in the past.